NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Troubleshooting.md

 ## I fixed my internet browser clipboard, but copy or paste still do not work in the terminal
 The terminal is using special keyboard shortcuts, Shift+CTRL+C for copy, and Shift+CTRL+V for paste.
 Alternatively, you can copy and paste text by using the terminal's "Edit" menu.

+Notice that the tip in this section was tested on the ARDC Virtual Desktop version of Neurodesktop.
+It might not apply to other platfroms.

 ## I fixed my internet browser clipboard, but copy or paste still do not work in the file browser
 The copy and paste options in the "Edit" menu of the file browser are used to copy and paste files, not text.
 To copy and paste text from/into the file browser application (e.g., copy a path into the path field in the top), use the CTRL+C and CTRL+V keyboard shortcuts.

+Notice that the tip in this section was tested on the ARDC Virtual Desktop version of Neurodesktop.
+It might not apply to other platfroms.

 ## I fixed my internet browser clipboard, but copy or paste still do not work in a specific/all applications
 If you're using Mac, you might be trying to use Mac keyboard shortcuts, but Neurodesktop is using Linux keyboard shortcuts.